thirdweb-dev/contracts/docs/DropERC20.md

-*The claim conditions at any given moment.*
+*The set of all claim conditions, at any given moment.*

 #### Returns